saxenism/saxenism-expressions/_pages/about.md

 A few things about me:

++ Currently I work as an EVM auditoooor and developooor.
 + (Ex) Full-Stack Blockchain engineer @ [sublime.finance](https://sublime.finance/)
 + Consulted with a decentralised freelancing platform.
 Took the project from idea to contract deployment :P
 + Winner @ NFTHack2022 under Best use of Harmony NFT bridge